The Excel Imlog10 function returns the common (base 10) logarithm of a supplied complex number.

-Therefore, the inumber argument can be supplied to the Excel Imlog10 function as either:
+Therefore, the inumber argument can be supplied to the Excel Imlog10 function as any of the following:

-The spreadsheet below shows 4 different examples of the Imlog10 function.
+The spreadsheets below show four examples of the Imlog10 function:

-Further information and examples of the Excel Imlog10 function can be found on the Microsoft Office website
+Further details and examples of the Excel Imlog10 function are provided on the Microsoft Office website

 If you get an error from the Excel Imlog10 Function, this is likely to be one of the following:

 |#NUM!||-||Occurs if the supplied inumber argument is not recognised as a complex number.|